Standard Arabic or Local Dialect – Which Should You Learn First?

-It’s an academic language.
-Let’s call a spade a spade!
-If you are learning it for academic purposes, then of course most of what I say in this post is irrelevant to you (I’m a traveller, and learning something to speak with locals in the country will always be my bias when deciding how useful something is).
+It's an academic language.
+Let's just agree to call a spade a spade!
+If you are learning it for academic purposes, then of course most of what I say in this post is irrelevant to you (I'm a traveller, and learning something to speak with locals in the country will always be my bias when deciding how useful something is).

 What to do?